California Miniature

 Rescue Miniature Schnauzer Mix Turbo

-Turbo is being fostered in La Canada Flintridge.
-If you are interested in adopting Turbo, please complete a CMSR adoption application (http://www.schnauzers.us/adoptionformsouth.html).
-Contact John Hoffman at cmsr@schnauzers.us if you have any questions about Turbo.
+Turbo is being fostered in La Cañada Flintridge.
+If you’d like to give Turbo a loving home, please complete a CMSR adoption application at http://www.schnauzers.us/adoptionformsouth.html.
+Contact John Hoffman at cmsr@schnauzers.us with any questions about Turbo.

 Rescue Miniature Schnauzer Mix Puppy Holly